Careers

 How much training will I receive after I am hired?

-Where do we begin?
-At Beacon Services of Connecticut, the training will continue throughout your career!
-The first week after you are hired, you will attend an orientation where you will learn about Child Development, Early Intervention, Applied Behavior Analysis, and the teaching procedures that you will be using in your work with children.
-You will also overlap with an experienced therapist and observe sessions in the field.
-After your initial orientation is complete, you will be training in the field with skilled therapists, who will model and teach you the skills you will need to work with our clients, as well as provide encouragement and feedback.
-Be assured that you will not be working alone until you have received the support that you need in order to capably complete a session with the children you will be working with.
+At Beacon Services of Connecticut, we view training as a career-long process!
+Beginning the first week after hire, employees attend an orientation to learn about being a provider in Birth to Three, including topics such as child development and early milestones, Early Intervention and family centered practices, and the primary service provider approach to teaming.
+New employees then overlap with experienced Early Intervention providers and observe sessions in the field.
+After the initial orientation is complete, employees then receive further training in the field with skilled therapists, who will model and teach each of the skills needed to work with children and their caregivers, as well as provide encouragement and feedback.
 But it does not end there!
-During your first 3 months of employment, you will receive increased supervision, feedback, and support.
-Each quarter you will participate in a training day to further develop your skills as a therapist.
+During the first 3 months of employment, professionals receive individually tailored supervision, feedback, and support.
+Ongoing training is also provided on relevant topics that will further each professionals’ capacity as both a clinician and an early intervention provider.
 Rest assured, Beacon has a well-designed and organized on-boarding process to optimize your transition to our team!

 What if I still have questions?
 Is there someone I can talk to over the phone?